CCHA Community Incentive Program: Application Process

 • 25% of funds must be applied directly to member services and supplies (i.e., diapers, rental assistance, car repairs, maternity items, transportation, vouchers, etc.)

 • Marketing - The definition of “marketing” is established in Section 10 of these Marketing Guidelines.
-The term includes any activity of an employee of a plan sponsor, an independent agent, and independent broker or other similar managerial marketing position intended to affect a beneficiary’s choice.
+The term includes any activity of an employee of a plan sponsor, an independent agent, an independent broker, or other similar managerial marketing position intended to affect a beneficiary’s choice.

 • Capital requests – defined as the money an organization or corporate entity spends to buy, maintain, or improve its own fixed assets, such as buildings, vehicles, equipment, or land.
 It is considered a capital expenditure when the asset is newly purchased or when money is used toward extending the useful life of an existing asset, such as repairing the roof.